google/WebFundamentals/src/content/en/fundamentals/native-hardware/capturing-images/index.md

 ## Start simple and progressively

+If you want to progressively enhance your experience, you need to start with something that works everywhere.
 The easiest thing to do is simply ask the user for a pre-recorded file.
-There are a lot of good options here to give you a great progressive enhancement story.

 ### Ask for a URL
-This is the best supported but least satisfying option - get the user to give you a URL, and then use that.
-For just displaying the image this works everywhere - create an `img` element, set the `src` and you're done.
+This is the best supported but least satisfying option.
+Get the user to give you a URL, and then use that.
+For just displaying the image this works everywhere.
+Create an `img` element, set the `src` and you're done.

-It's more complicated than that, though, if you want to manipulate the image in any way.
+Though, if you want to manipulate the image in any way, things are a bit more complicated.
 [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) prevents you from accessing the actual pixels unless the server sets the appropriate headers and you [mark the image as crossorigin](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image) ; the only practical way around that is to run a proxy server.

 ### File input
-You can also use a simple file input element, including an `accept` filter that indicates we only want image files.
+You can also use a simple file input element, including an `accept` filter that indicates you only want image files.

     <input type="file" accept="image/*">